GoogTech/weather/README.md

 * `Baidu AIP SDK( aip-python-sdk-2.2.15 )`

 ## How To Run
-you need to install the dependencies firstly
+1. Firstly you need to install some dependencies.
 > $ pip install playsound

 > $ cd aip-python-sdk-2.2.15